 For us nerdy music historians, another exciting find in many of these villages was the nine-hole guanzi oboe, whose second thumb-hole allowed ensembles to play in beidiao/kaofan scale, largely obsolete since the 1950s.
 As with household Daoists, majestic percussion items for the large cymbals are another important aspect of these groups, and mnemonics for these also feature in the scores.

-By 1995 I had decided to write a detailed history of the Gaoluo ritual association (see also pages under Other publications sub-menu), and the most in-depth studies in our ongoing survey were in that western region of the plain.
+By 1995 I had decided to write a detailed history of the Gaoluo ritual association (see Gaoluo page and its sub-menu), and the most in-depth studies in our ongoing survey were in that western region of the plain.
 Still, our notes from briefer forays in these villages further east and south offer rich material.

 We made several visits to the old association leader Xie Yongxiang (b. c1917), a fine ritual musician and a delightful, kind, and modest person.
 His comments are worth citing at some length, setting the scene for other groups in the area; he was able to explain the complex connections between temples, priests, village-wide associations, and sects in some detail.

 The village (formally Hanjiazhuang) was founded in the early Ming, by the Han lineage from—guess where—Hongtong!
 Actually it was once called ZhangHanzhuang, and now there was no-one called Han, with the Zhangs the dominant lineage.
 The 1993 population was said to be 3,200, with nearly 800 families and 7,831 mu of land.
 Their estimate of an average per capita annual income of 1,000 yuan, albeit doubtless conservative, now seems incredibly paltry.